A black & white photographic journey of the Omo Valley tribespeople

 During her latest trip to Ethiopia, she captured a series of portraits of people from various locales, including the Karo, Hamer and Mursi tribes – all of which are located in the south of the country in an area called the Omo Valley.
 Each one of these tribes has a unique culture and traditions, despite their geographic closeness.

-The Karo – who are one of the smaller tribes in the area – are known for their intricate and symbolic face and body paintings, which they indulge in before important ceremonies.
+The Karo – one of the smaller tribes in the area – are known for their intricate and symbolic face and body paintings, which they indulge in before important ceremonies.
 The women of the Hamer tribe are known particularly for their thickly plaited ochre-coloured hair that hangs down in a heavy fringe.
 The Mursi people are well-known for the striking adornment of large clay lip plates that the women wear.

 In the following images, Victoria highlights the people at the heart of this fascinating country and its culture, without the distraction of colour.
 SCROLL DOWN to enjoy this gallery.